 Research

-- Permitting Risks, Litigation Threats, and Energy Infrastructure Investment (draft coming soon)
+- Permitting, Litigation Risk, and Energy Infrastructure Investment (Job Market Paper)

 Abstract